donjmilligan/flare-bible-study/README.md

 ## Technical Summary

-- **/ (HTML)**
+- **/ (PHP)**
-  - *index.html* is the latest chart being developed, the data is only demo data and not fully fledged out.
+  - *index.php* is the latest chart being developed, the data is only demo data and not fully fledged out.
-  - *Jesus-in-the-old-testament.html* (HTML) this uses the hierarchical edge bundling chart (hierarchical many to many relationships) which is great for subject mapping and for presentations.
-A copy of this page can host different chart data by modifying the JSON file name near the end of the document.
+  - *2019WhatIsSpirit.php*  is a map of definitions according to verses that describe the ways the work spirit is used througout the bible.
+  - *OldTestamentJesus1_v2017.php*  is a map of subjects and verses about Jesus from the Old Testament.
+  - *OldTestamentJesus2_v2017.php*  is a map of verses in Matthew that have roots in the Old Testament.
+  - *MessagesOfHope_v2017.php*  is a map of subjects and verses that contain positive primises and affirmations.
+  - *OldTestamentJesus2_v2017.php*  is a map of verses in Matthew that have roots in the Old Testament.

 - **/assets/css/ (CSS)**
     - *flare.css* contains:
       - Flare specific CSS for both HTML pages